armv7/8 support (Debian/Ubuntu)

 The only question that remains in my mind is what to do about arm64 on jessie/trusty.
 Whether to try adding the nodesource repos (https://github.com/nodesource/distributions) to those build envs or leave it with just deps (smart proxy) support until 16.04 and stretch.

-#16 Updated by Dominic Cleal almost 4 years ago
+#16 Updated by Dominic Cleal about 4 years ago

 - Status changed from Assigned to Closed